Dena Head

 Dena Head (born August 16, 1970) is an American retired women's basketball player.
 She is best remembered as the first player drafted in the Women's National Basketball Association (WNBA).

-High school years
+Early life

-At Salem high school in Canton, Michigan, Head was named Miss Basketball of Michigan.
+At Plymouth-Salem high school in Canton, Michigan, Head was named Miss Basketball of Michigan.
 She won two National Championships and was an All-American.
 Dena played for Coach Fred Thomann, a former Michigan State University standout.

-College years
+College career

 Head attended the University of Tennessee and earned a degree in sports management.
 She played four years of basketball, winning the NCAA women's college basketball championship in 1989 and 1991.
 Head was named to the 1992 Kodak All-America Team.
 She was the Southeastern Conference Player of the Year as a senior, and was the 1989 SEC Freshman of the Year.
 As a senior, she was named to the Naismith All America Team, and in 1990 she was named to the NCAA All Regional Tournament Team East.